kristoffer-dyrkorn/software-renderer/tutorial/2/README.md

 ## The drawing surface

 To be able to draw rasterized triangles in a browser window, we need a surface to draw on.
-This is easily handled the `<canvas>` tag.
-A canvas is an block element - with size parameters specified both in the element itself, _and_ in CSS.
+This is easily created by using the `<canvas>` HTML5 tag.
+A canvas is an block element, with size parameters specified both in the element itself, _and_ in CSS.
 Why both?

 If you, in JavaScript, get hold of a canvas element, say - like this: